 Differences between group and individual disability benefits include:

-- Group disability benefits: Generally offered to all full-time employees, regardless of health.
+Group disability insurance is available through an employer and are generally offered to all full-time employees, regardless of health.
 The coverage cost for group disability is the same for all qualifying employees and premiums are typically lower than individual disability plans.
-Group disability is tied to employment, which means the policy coverage is not portable if you terminate employment.
+Group disability is tied to employment, which means the policy coverage is not portable if you leave your job.

 Short-term vs. long-term disability insurance